sandialabs/Gulliver/docs/General-Operations.md

 result: 2A 00
 ```

-Not that the final `0x00` value was not removed as we were only trimming most significant zero values.
+Note that the final `0x00` value was not removed as we were only trimming most significant zero values.

 #### Little Endian